archangel-12/t_core/readme.md

 > It's a chatbot, but related to history alike ! 🤗

 ### What is that supposed to mean?
-Velvet is a specialized chatbot designed to deliver precise, structured responses to inquiries about historical events, figures, and contexts.
+``ti.`` is a specialized chatbot designed to deliver precise, structured responses to inquiries about historical events, figures, and contexts.
 While I, as the author, acknowledge that it is __not yet perfect__, this project serves as a testament to the potential of artificial intelligence when leveraged responsibly.
 I believe that through thoughtful and ethical AI development, we can create innovative and meaningful solutions that inspire creativity and discovery

 ### Why am I doing this?
 I’ve always liked the idea of a multidisciplinary approach to education. it keeps things interesting.
 Research is fun too, though my focus might be a bit different from what a humanities grad would typically do, like analyzing artifacts or archival sites.
 This project, though, is something bigger.
 Again, It’s my way of showing how AI, when used thoughtfully, can unlock creative and meaningful discoveries.
 Maybe it’s not perfect yet, but hey, that’s part of the journey